-The number of "A" defects, which totaled 11 last audit, increased to 12 this audit.
-"A" defects are those agreed upon by PRTC and First Transit as being more serious, those that would keep a bus from resuming revenue service until repaired.
-"A" category defects were reported to First Transit shortly after being identified.
-A copy of the "A" defect list used for all audits is attached as Appendix B.
+The total number of "A" defects, which totaled 12 last audit, decreased to 9 this audit.
+"A" defects are those agreed upon by PRTC and First Transit as being more serious, those that would keep a bus from

-The four contingency buses inspected averaged 3.75 defects per bus, compared to 3.3 last audit and 4.7 the audit before last.
-This compares to an average of 2.6 defects for the active fleet.
+The four contingency buses inspected averaged 3.75 defects per bus, compared to the same last audit and 3.2 the audit before last.
+This compares to an average of 3.1 defects for the active fleet.
 Conclusions drawn from such a small fleet sampling (only four buses) are difficult to make.

 TRC will continue to conduct a separate analysis of contingency buses, determine if operators are reporting defects as part of their pre and post trip inspections, and whether First Transit is correcting those defects.
-In conducting the analysis of four contingency buses, TRC found that eight of the 15 contingency fleet defects should have been noted by the operator.
-Of the eight defects, none were noted by operators on the Zonar reports.
-Last audit, operators also did not note any of the four defects that should have been listed on Zonar reports.
+In conducting the analysis of four contingency buses, TRC found that four of the 15 contingency fleet defects should have been noted by the operator.
+Of the four defects, none were noted by operators on the Zonar reports.
+Last audit, operators also did not note any of the eight defects that should have been listed on Zonar reports.
+There is a need to more closely examine operators' use of Zonar.